ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     A calculation can then be restarted at a later date by reading the determinants back in using **READPOPS** in the **CALC** section.
     Walker number can also be scaled up/down by using **SCALEWALKERS**.
+    If the iWritePopsEvery argument is negative, then the POPSFILE is never written out, even at the end of a simulation.
+This is useful for very large calculations where the POPSFILE will take a long time to write out and use a lot of disk space.

 **ZEROPROJE**
     This is for FCIMC when reading in from a POPSFILE.
 If this is on, then the energy